kirkryan/anfScheduler/README.md

 #### The term "Login-AzureRmAccount is not recognized".....
 Answer: You are using PowerShell module > 2.0.69 i.e. 2.4.0.
 Use the deploy-AzModule.ps1 instead of deploy.ps1.

+#### Connect-AzAccount : Access to the path '/Users/yourusername/.Azure/AzureRmContext.json' is denied.
+Answer: You do not have sufficient user priviliges on your client.
+Restart PowerShell as admin (windows) or sudo (linux/unix/macOS) and try again.